yogeshjain999/representable/README.md

 Here, the block retrieves two arguments: the parsed value and your user options.

 You can also use the `:getter` option instead of writing a reader method.
-Even when you're not passing in options you can still use this technique.
+Even when you're not interested in user options you can still use this technique.

     property :title, :getter => lambda { |*| @name }

-This hash will also be available in the `:if` block, documented [here]("#conditions") and will be passed to nested objects.
+This hash will also be available in the `:if` block, documented [here](https://github.com/apotonick/representable/#conditions) and will be passed to nested objects.

 ## Using Helpers